fordfrog/xml2csv/README.md

     --join
 	    Join values of multiple elements into single value using (, ) as a separator.
 	    By default value of the first element is saved to CSV.
+	--item-name
+		XPath which refers to XML element which will be converted to a row.
+It cannot end with slash (/).

     Filtering rows: